michaelkirk/georust_book/src/join-the-party.md

 }
 ```

-## Water ~~Conservation~~ Conversation
+## Water Cooler

 We can build upon our new list a bit further by looking for small parks in each borough that are less likely to be crowded.
-If Central Park is Top 40, which parks are more like the indie music you and your hipster friends just can't get enough of these days?
-One theory is that busy parks would need to have more drinking fountains, so let's bring water back into the mix and try to build something that looks like this:
+If Central Park is as mainstream as it gets, which open spaces are more like the avant-garde Jazz that your hipster friends just can't get enough of these days?
+One theory is that busy parks would need to have more drinking fountains, so let's bring them back into the mix and find a place where it's possible to keep our heads above water in an ocean of people:

 **Parks Sorted by Fewest Drinking Fountains**